Criminal Appeal Lawyers — Toronto, Milton, Oshawa, Newmarket & Brampton

 Supreme Court of Canada Appeals

 Leave to appeal is normally required to bring an appeal case to the Supreme Court of Canada.
-The Supreme Court of Canada will consider whether the appeal raises both a “question of law” and is of “national importance” before the will agree to hear the appeal.
+The Supreme Court of Canada will consider whether the appeal raises both a "question of law" and is of "national importance" before they will agree to hear the appeal.
 Supreme Court of Canada appeals are often heard by a full panel of 9 judges.
 Statistically, less than 10% of all appeal requests to the Supreme Court will be heard by the Supreme Court of Canada.

 In some circumstances, the Supreme Court of Canada will hear an appeal without granting permission first.
-“As of right” appeals will be heard by the Supreme Court of Canada on any case that involves a question of law on which at least one judge of the court of appeal disagrees with the outcome of the majority opinion on the appeal, The Court will also hear an appeal automatically when the court of appeal allows a Crown appeal and substitutes a guilty verdict in place of the acquittal.
+"As of right" appeals will be heard by the Supreme Court of Canada on any case that involves a question of law on which at least one judge of the court of appeal disagrees with the outcome of the majority opinion on the appeal.
+The Court will also hear an appeal automatically when the court of appeal allows a Crown appeal and substitutes a guilty verdict in place of the acquittal.

 How Long Does an Appeal Take?